It is valuable to reflect on this tactic of the evil spirit before we offer some practical norms for making our daily examination of conscience.

 Reprinted with permisson of Inter Mirifica.

 Fr.
 John A. Hardon, S.J.
 (1914-2000) was a tireless apostle of the Catholic faith.
-The author of over twenty-five books including Spiritual Life in the Modern World, Catholic Prayer Book, The Catholic Catechism, Modern Catholic Dictionary, Pocket Catholic Dictionary, Pocket Catholi Catechism, Q & A Catholic Catechism, Treasury of Catholic Wisdom, Catholic Lifetime Reading Plan and many other Catholic books and hundreds of articles, Father Hardon was a close associate and advisor of Pope Paul VI, Pope John Paul II, and Mother Teresa and the Missionaries of Charity.
-Order Father Hardon's home study courses here.Copyright © 1999 Fr.
+The author of over twenty-five books including Spiritual Life in the Modern World, Catholic Prayer Book, The Catholic Catechism, Modern Catholic Dictionary, Pocket Catholic Dictionary, Pocket Catholi Catechism, Q & A Catholic Catechism, Treasury of Catholic Wisdom, Catholic Lifetime Reading Plan and hundreds of articles, Father Hardon was a close associate and advisor of Pope Paul VI, Pope John Paul II, and Mother Teresa and the Missionaries of Charity.
+Read articles or hear tapes, etc. of Father Hardon here.Copyright © 1999 Fr.
 John Hardon, S.J.

 back to top